propmk/BioGraph/README.md

 ## ✨ Key Features

-- ** NASA Verified Knowledge Base** – All responses are generated solely from NASA’s official data and research.
+- NASA Verified Knowledge Base: All responses are generated solely from NASA’s official data and research.
-- ** Concise Scientific Summaries** – Short, focused and easy to understand answers without unnecessary complexity.
+- Concise Scientific Summaries: Short, focused and easy to understand answers without unnecessary complexity.
-- ** Source Transparency** – Each response includes direct references to original NASA sources for traceability.
+- Source Transparency: Each response includes direct references to original NASA sources for traceability.
-- ** Confidence Scoring** – Every answer is paired with a confidence score, visually represented in a graph.
+- Confidence Scoring: Every answer is paired with a confidence score, visually represented in a graph.
-- ** Honest Limitations** – If no relevant information exists, BioGraph communicates this clearly instead of fabricating answers.
+- Honest Limitations: If no relevant information exists, BioGraph communicates this clearly instead of fabricating answers.

 ---